If you’re looking for a new home, you’ve probably wondered what the best questions to ask the seller when buying a house are.

 Q: What’s Included In The Sale?

-At the very start of the conveyancing process, you will receive a fixtures and fittings form from the seller.
+For many people, the best questions to ask the seller when buying a house include knowing what they are going to leave.
+So, at the very start of the conveyancing process, you will receive a fixtures and fittings form from the seller.
 This outlines all of the items that are included in the sale of the property.

 However, it’s a good idea to clarify this before your offer goes in as it’s much easier to negotiate before an offer is accepted.